rishavkr7/webdev-workshop/README.md

 Once you are done with this part of the workshop:
 - commit your changes to your working branch
 - push your working branch and its changes to GitHub
+- deploy your branch to GitHub pages

-- switch to **workshop/part3-javascript** branch where we will learn how to load the question and answers from an API, and handle user button clicks using Javascript
+Then switch to **workshop/part3-javascript** branch where we will learn how to load the question and answers when the page loads.